Skip to content

 Signs of sciatica improving

-Finally, an improvement in sensation is a positive sign of sciatica improving.
-If you previously experienced numbness or tingling in your legs or feet, but these sensations are decreasing, it's a good indication that your nerve decompression and function are improving.
+4. Improved Sensation: Finally, an increase in feeling/sensation in the legs and feet is a positive sign of sciatica improving.
+If you previously experienced numbness or tingling in your legs or feet, but can feel your toes wiggle together, that is a great indication that your nerve decompression and function are improving.

 Piriformis - signs of sciatica improving